 Let’s see the steps to determine the right fuse size:

-Check Your Audio System's Manual
+Step 1: Check Your Audio System's Manual

 Your first priority should be the manufacturer’s recommendation.
 Manufacturers often specify the recommended fuse size for their products.